shvelo/irl/README.md

 # IRL

-A RPG in real life.
+A MMORPG in real life.